christo/loquacious/README.md

 * Q: Could a character-design mode be worth adding where image, voice and gesture capture is configured?
 * Q: Could these videos be used as additional video input to lipsync?
+* Q: Can a parametric animated character render be used as reference video for gesture animation?

 ## Expert System